 A good place to start is our gallery below of bedroom decorating ideas for every style and price point.
 If you're strapped for cash, check out our budget bedroom ideas.
 Or if you’re all about modern bedrooms, ready to try traditional bedrooms or love rustic style and want to see country bedrooms, we’ve got those too.

 Planning and decorating your bedroom

-The mattress A good mattress is even more important than the bed it sits on.
+A good mattress is even more important than the bed it sits on.
 Take time to choose the right one for you, trying it out in-store if possible, and lying on it in various different positions.
 Whether you go for an innerspring mattress, memory foam mattress, or anything in between, it pays to invest in a well-made model.
-A top quality mattress should keep its shape for at least eight years.
-Check out our guide to the best mattresses.
+A top quality mattress should keep its shape for seven years, after which it's the optimum time to change it.
+Check out our best mattress reviews.

 How to choose your bedroom furniture

 A bedroom furniture set keeps things simple – it’s a failsafe and often cost-effective way to create a unified bedroom scheme.
 But if you’re feeling a bit more adventurous, start with your bed and mix and match the rest of your furniture around it.The key to any successful eclectic scheme is to choose a colour palette and stick to it.
 So if you have a dark wood bed frame, match it with wooden furniture in similar tones.
 Similarly, if you have a white bed, choosing white or pale bedroom furniture will help the scheme to pull together as one.